httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 due to both intentional and unintentional spec changes, spec interpretations, and historical implementation differences.

+This section roughly divides implementers of the cookie spec into two types, producers and consumers.
+These are not official terms and are only used here to help readers develop an intuitive understanding of the use cases.

 ### Cookie Producing Implementations

 An implementer should choose {{sane-profile}} whenever cookies are created and